BY Team Veera

 Seek medical advice if you throw up within three hours of taking the emergency pill.
 Vomiting would mean that the pill did not absorb in your system and therefore, may not work.

-The Morning After Pill is Not 100% Pregnancy Proof
+Plan B is Not 100% Pregnancy Proof

 While the two morning-after pills can be extremely potent, but they won’t assure you of preventing pregnancy with a 1-2% failure rate.
 It’s highly dependent on when you take the pill in your cycle.
 If you don’t get your period within 3 weeks of taking emergency contraception, be sure to take a pregnancy test.